dwhiffing/fury/content/nato/ca/air/body.md

-**Canadian Air Force**
+**Royal Canadian Air Force (RCAF)**

-The Canadian Air Force conducts a wide range of operations from Defence of North America under the NORAD (North American Air Defence) treaty and NATO tasks with a wing of CF-18s in Germany, to maritime patrol, Anti Submarine Warfare (ASW) and search and rescue working with the Canadian Navy, to providing the Army with its tactical aviation.
+The Royal Canadian Air Force (RCAF) conducts a wide range of operations from Defence of North America under the NORAD (North American Air Defence) treaty and NATO tasks with a wing of CF-18s in Germany, to maritime patrol, Anti-Submarine Warfare (ASW) and search and rescue working with the Royal Canadian Navy (RCN), to providing the Army with its tactical aviation.

 <img src="/assets\images\nato\ca\air\image1.jpeg" style="width:4.925in;height:2.77083in" />